-In two 12-month studies, the effect on lung function and the rate of exacerbation (defined as courses of oral steroids and/or course of antibiotics and/or hospitalisations) in patients with moderate to severe COPD was evaluated.
-The inclusion criteria for both studies was prebronchodilator FEV_1 <50% predicted normal.
-Median post-bronchodilator FEV_1 at inclusion in the trials was 42% predicted normal.
+In two 12-month studies, the effect on lung function and the rate of exacerbation (defined as courses of oral steroids and/or course of antibiotics and/or hospitalisations) in patients with severe COPD was evaluated.
+Median FEV1 at inclusion in the trials was 36% of predicted normal.
 The mean number of exacerbations per year (as defined above) was significantly reduced with budesonide/formoterol as compared with treatment with formoterol alone or placebo (mean rate 1.4 compared with 1.8-1.9 in the placebo/formoterol group).
 The mean number of days on oral corticosteroids/patient during the 12 months was slightly reduced in the budesonide/formoterol group (7-8 days/patient/year compared with 11-12 and 9-12 days in the placebo and formoterol groups, respectively).
 For changes in lung-function parameters, such as FEV1, budesonide/formoterol was not superior to treatment with formoterol alone.

-Peak Inspiratory Flow Rate through the Digihaler Device
+Peak Inspiratory Flow Rate through the Spiromax Device